Off-label use of agricultural chemicals

 To use pest animal bait products containing 1080 or PAPP contrary to the Directions for the use of 1080 and PAPP pest animal bait products in Victoria, you must have a permit for off-label use from Agriculture Victoria.

-For all other off-label uses of 1080 or PAPP, you must get a permit from APVMA.
+For all other off-label uses of 1080 or PAPP, you must apply for a permit from APVMA.

 Permits for off-label use of insecticides on harvested grain